-Now you can submit invasive species observations directly with your iPhone from the field.
+IveGot1 brings the power of EDDMapS to your iPhone.
+Now you can submit invasive species observations directly with your device from the field.
 These reports are uploaded to EDDMapS and e-mailed directly to local and state verifiers for review.

 This app is based on the U.S. Forest Service publication: A Field Guide for the Identification of Invasive Plants in Southern Forests.
 Invasions of nonnative plants into forests of the Southern United States continue to go unchecked and only partially unmonitored.